 If you are craving ice-cream, then Chin Chin Labs in Camden take this sweet treat to a whole other level through the application of liquid nitrogen.

 A trip to London wouldn’t be complete without that traditional trip to the pie and mash shop.
 You can even try the local delicacy jellied eels, but be warned it isn’t for the faint-hearted.

 One of the latest trends in London restaurants has been the upsurge in venues that are tucked away and offer seclusion.
-Back in 5 Minutes, Freud, Four O Nine and Old Tom and English all make it on to this list, but remember most will need early reservation.
+Back in 5 Minutes, Freud, Four O Nine, and Old Tom and English all make it on to this list but remember most will need early reservation.